-A BGP-Prefix Segment (and its BGP Prefix-SID) is a BGP segment attached to a BGP prefix.
-A BGP Prefix-SID is always a global SID ([I-D.ietf-spring-segment-routing]) within the SR/BGP domain (i.e., the set of Autonomous Systems under a common administration and control and where SR is used) and identifies an instruction to forward the packet over the ECMP-aware best-path computed by BGP to the related prefix.
+A BGP-Prefix Segment is a BGP prefix with a Prefix-SID attached.
+A BGP Prefix-SID is always a global SID

+([I-D.ietf-spring-segment-routing]) within the SR domain (i.e., the set of Autonomous Systems under a common administration and control and where SR is used) and identifies an instruction to forward the packet over the Equal-Cost Multi-Path (ECMP) best-path computed by BGP to the related prefix.
 The BGP Prefix-SID is the identifier of the BGP prefix segment.
 In this document, we always refer to the BGP segment by the BGP Prefix-SID.